fdocr/metalsmith-polyglot/Readme.md

 * **emptyRedirect**
   * Type: String
   * Description: When working on a project and a file is not translated, send a specific url path to redirect every translation path.
-Defaults to the base language root url "/".
+Defaults to the root url of the wanted language "/langCode" ("/" for base language missing path).

 ## License